senthilrch/kube-fledged/README.md

 Edit "fledged-deployment.yaml":-

-- Set the value of KUBERNETES_SERVICE_HOST to the IP/hostname of api server of the cluster
+- Set the value of KUBERNETES_SERVICE_HOST to the IP address of api server of the cluster
-- Set KUBERNETES_SERVICE_PORT to port number of api server
+- Set KUBERNETES_SERVICE_PORT to Port number of api server
 - Set "image" to "<your_docker_hub_username>/fledged:<your_tag>"

 ```